sxcdennis/basic-shell-scripting/Arrays.md

 ```

 #!/bin/bash
-# This add new values to exisitng array
+# This adds new values to exisitng array
 # We'll name this arrays6.sh
 declare -a Unix=( "Debian" "Red Hat" "Ubuntu" "Fedora" "CentOS" "FreeBSD")